 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Bell, Nancy Elizabeth, "Sovereignty evolved: An analysis of the evolution of international relations from "territorial concerns" to "economic interests" in the twentieth century United States-Canada trade relationship" (1996).
 Political Science - Dissertations.
-Paper 81.
+81.